Technical drawing: Patent drawing

 The applicant for a patent will be required by law to furnish a drawing of the invention if or when the nature of the case requires a drawing to understand the invention with the job.
 This drawing must be filed with the application.
 This includes practically all inventions except compositions of matter or processes, but a drawing may also be useful in the case of many processes.

 The drawing must show every feature of the invention specified in the claims and is required by the patent office rules to be in a particular form.
 The Office specifies the size of the sheet on which the drawing is made, the type of paper, the margins, and other details relating to the making of the drawing.
-The reason for specifying the standards in detail is that the drawings are printed and published in a uniform style when the patent issues and the drawings must also be such that they can be readily understood by persons using the patent descriptions.
+The reason for specifying the standards in detail is that the drawings are printed and published in a uniform style when the patent issues and the drawings must also be such that they can be readily understood by people using the patent descriptions.